akabekobeko/npm-gatsby-remark-copy-relative-linked-files/README.md

         {
           resolve: 'gatsby-remark-copy-relative-linked-files',
           options: {
+            // By default, `.md` is specified
+            // ignoreFileExtensions: ['.md']

-            // With this specification, `*.pdf` and '*.d.ts' will not be copied.
+            // These files will not be copied
-            ignoreFileExtensions: ['.pdf', '.d.ts']
+            ignoreFileExtensions: ['.md', '.pdf', '.d.ts']
           }
         }
       ]